Shopify/sewing-kit-next/packages/plugin-build-library/README.md

 ## Usage

-Add `buildLibrary` and `buildLibraryWorkspace` to your sewing-kit plugins.
+Add `buildLibrary` and `buildLibraryWorkspace` to your loom plugins.

 ```js
 import {createPackage, Runtime} from '@sewing-kit/core';